Dynamical low-noise microwave source for cold-atom experiments: Introduction

+\textit{Intensity-stable dressing field.} Finally, we wish to apply an independent microwave dressing field during the experimental sequence to achieve precise control of individual energy levels.
+This application is particularly sensitive to fluctuations of the microwave field's intensity because the desired energy shift depends linearly on the power of the microwave signal.
+Hence, a stable microwave power is desired for quasi-adiabatic state preparation by ramped microwave dressing, as we use it for the generation of highly entangled twin-Fock states~\cite{Luo2017,Anders2021}.
+Typically, for a $1\,$G magnetic field, we shift the $\ket{F=1,m_F=0}$ level via microwave dressing by $72\,$Hz.
+For high-accuracy adiabatic generation, we require maximal frequency fluctuations of $10\,$mHz over typical ramping times of a few seconds, corresponding to microwave intensity fluctuations of $10\,$mHz$/72\,$Hz$=0.014$\%.
+In summary, our experiments require a microwave source with amplitude, frequency and phase modulation in the microsecond range, low phase fluctuations and an independent, stable microwave dressing field.

 There exist commercial frequency generators in the microwave regime that allow for a dynamical adjustment of frequency and amplitude.
 However, these systems typically lack an independent adjustment of the phase or suffer from slow update speeds in the millisecond range.
-There are important scientific developments towards microwave sources with minimal phase fluctuations, which serve as local oscillators for microwave clocks~\citep{Boudot2009a,Lipphardt2009,Fortier2012,Francois2015,AbdelHafiz2017}.
+There are important scientific developments towards microwave sources with minimal phase fluctuations, which serve as local oscillators for microwave clocks~\cite{Boudot2009a,Lipphardt2009,Fortier2012,Francois2015,AbdelHafiz2017}.
 However, for these applications, a fast dynamical adjustment is not intended.
-For our experiments, we require a stable source that acts as phase reference during the squeezing and interferometry protocols.
-The shortest manipulation pulses are on the order of $10\,${\textmu}s, and the full interferometric sequences will be within $100\,$ms. We thus aim at a maximal phase stability in the $10\,$Hz to $100\,$kHz bandwidth.

-Publications reporting on low-phase-noise microwave sources that are designed for a fast dynamical adjustment of frequency, phase and amplitude are rare. \citet{Chen2012b} present a microwave source for spin-squeezing experiments in $^{87}$Rb based on a self-built nonlinear transmission line that is phase-locked to a $10\,$MHz atomic clock.
+Publications reporting on low-phase-noise microwave sources that are designed for a fast dynamical adjustment of frequency, phase and amplitude are rare.
+Chen et al.~\cite{Chen2012b} present a microwave source for spin-squeezing experiments in $^{87}$Rb based on a self-built nonlinear transmission line that is phase-locked to a $10\,$MHz atomic clock.
 Controllability of parameters in the range of $24\,${\textmu}s to $32\,${\textmu}s is achieved by a single-sideband modulator and a direct digital synthesizer (DDS).
 The obtained integrated phase noise amounts to $3\,$mrad in the $10\,$Hz to $100\,$kHz bandwidth.
-Recently, \citet{Morgenstern2020} demonstrated a microwave source at $1.8\,$GHz, controlled by a field programmable gate array (FPGA), to realize a microwave dressing in Na Bose-Einstein condensates.
+Morgenstern et al.~\cite{Morgenstern2020} demonstrated a microwave source at $1.8\,$GHz, controlled by a field programmable gate array (FPGA), to realize a microwave dressing in sodium Bose-Einstein condensates.
 The source features parameter changes within $4\,${\textmu}s.
 The phase stability is not specified, as it is not critical for their application.